Corticosteroids, such as Prednisone, are usually the first option that comes to mind when thinking of dog allergy treatment.

 What Exactly are Corticosteroids

 Steroids are actually substances that are produced by the adrenal glands in all mammals.
-Three kinds of steroids are produced: mineralocorticoids, sex steroids, and the glucocorticoids.
+There are three kinds of steroids: mineralocorticoids, sex steroids, and the glucocorticoids.

 Briefly, mineralocorticoids are responsible for maintaining the levels of the minerals sodium and potassium in the body.